-Body of Baltimore fire victim went undiscovered for hours
+Brother finds body Baltimore firefighters missed in building

 Finally, his brother drove to the scene late Sunday morning.

-Inside the building, he found his brother lying unresponsive on the second floor.
-James Craig Jr., 45, was later pronounced dead, and Baltimore Police launched a homicide investigation.
+Inside the building, he found the body of his 45-year-old brother on the second floor.
+Baltimore Police have launched a homicide investigation.

 As the investigation unfolds, family members are demanding answers.
 They want to know how firefighters initially failed to realize the building was occupied.